Hispano-Arabic homoerotic poetry: Levante

 The former officials of the caliphate took over the provinces of the Levante of the Iberian Peninsula, the Sarq al-Ándalus, which with the arrival of the Cordovan elites had a great urban and cultural development.
 Ibn Jafaya of Alcira (1058-1139) can be considered one of the best modernist poets of al-Andalus.
-He stood out especially for the development of the modernist theme of the garden (rawdyyāt), to the point that the lyric on nature was called in al-Ándalus, in reference to his surname, jafayyi style.
+He stood out especially for the development of the modernist theme of the garden (rawdiyyāt), to the point that the lyric on nature was called in al-Ándalus, in reference to his surname, jafayyi style.
 In his poetry he made subtle chaining of images, loaded with connotations to other themes, including homoeroticism; in a rawdiyyat, the description of a garden introduces a smile, an army, the wine in his cup which is a horse and ends in a beautiful young man.
 Indicative is the use of the term "moon" (of masculine gender in Arabic) to refer to the young man:

 12th and 13th centuries.
 Almohad period.

 The invasion of Al-Andalus by the Almohads (al-Muwahhidūn, "those who recognize the unity of God"), coming from Morocco, provoked the emergence of new literary courts in the 12th and 13th centuries.
 Along with the emergence of female poets, due to greater female autonomy (perhaps because of an ancient matriarchal tradition) in this North African ethnic group, there was a flourishing of mystical poetry, in which the words of earthly love changed their scope to express the soul's transit to the love of God.

 This did not mean the abandonment of love poetry, where homoeroticism continued to be present in a new preciosist form.
 Emilio García Gómez points out that the metaphors, worn out by use, were lexicalized to later generate new metaphors that could be called "second power" metaphors.
 Describing an ephebe, in verses that combine the lexicalized comparison of curly water as a coat of mail and the reddish color of oranges, Safwan ibn Idris of Murcia (1165-1202) wrote:

 Also noteworthy is the famed Muhammad Ibn Galib, known as al-Rusafi (d.
 1177), born in al-Rusafa (present-day Ruzafa, in Valencia) but settled in Málaga.
 Within the same preciosist phenomenon, al-Rusafi, transposing the theme of the beauty of the ephebos to the description of the artisans, and inverting the lexicalized metaphor of the slenderness of the waist like a branch, said in a poem:

-At the court of Sa'īd ibn Hakam of Menorca a small literary court of Andalusian exiles from the peninsula was also formed, where poets continued this preciosity.
+At the court of Sa'īd ibn Hakam of Menorca, a small literary court of Andalusian exiles from the peninsula was also formed, where poets continued this preciosity.
 One of his guests was Ibn Sahl of Seville (1212-1251).
 Born Jew, Ibn Sahl became a Muslim, an experience he described through homoerotic poems; thus, loving an ephebe named Musa (Moses), he abandons him for another named Muhammad.
-One of the poems dedicated to her first lover is a sample of the preciousness of the time and the images of "second power", where the sideburns resemble the legs of scorpions and the eyes resemble arrows or swords:
+One of the poems dedicated to his first lover is a sample of the preciousness of the time and the images of "second power", where the sideburns resemble the legs of scorpions and the eyes resemble arrows or swords: